bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 The experiment was conducted over 3 consecutive days, at the end of the day, with all motor task performed in the scanner using an ergonomic MRI-compatible 4-keys response pad.

-#### First evening (D1)

-Subjects were trained to perform with left-hand a 5 elements sequence (TSeq) for 14 blocks of 12 sequences or a maximum of 12x5=60 keypresses.
+On the first evening (D1), subjects were trained to perform with their left-hand a 5 elements sequence (TSeq) for 14 blocks of 12 sequences or a maximum of 12x5=60 keypresses.
 Subject were instructed to execute repeatedly as fast and as accurate as possible the sequence of keypresses and to start from the beginning of the sequences in case they noticed that they did an error.
 They were retested approximately 20 minutes later for an additional single block of 12 sequences.

-#### Second evening (D2)

-Subjects were first tested for 1 block on TSeq, then were trained on an interfering sequences (IntSeq) of 5 elements with left-hand for 14 blocks of 12 sequences as for TSeq.
+On the second evening (D2), subjects were first tested for 1 block on TSeq, then were trained on an interfering sequences (IntSeq) of 5 elements with left-hand for 14 blocks of 12 sequences as for TSeq.

-#### Third evening (D3)

-Subjects first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.
+On the third evening (D3), subjects first performed TSeq for 7 blocks followed by 7 blocks of IntSeq, each block including 12 repetitions of the sequence or 60 keypresses.

-This was followed by a task specifically designed for MVPA analysis, that will be called "MVPA task" thereafter.
-This task was similar to [@wiestler_skill_2013], rapidly alternating short blocks of practice of 4 different sequences.
+This was followed by a task specifically designed for MVPA analysis, similar to @wiestler_skill_2013, alternating short blocks of practice of 4 different sequences.

-Significant differences are that 4 sequences were performed with the left hand four fingers excluding the thumb and no feedback was given regarding the correctness of performance.
-Also sequences were repeated uninterruptedly as in training, in order to probe the processes underlying automation of the skill.
+However it differed in that the 4 sequences used the left hand four fingers excluding the thumb, and were, as for the initial training, performed repeatedly without interuption not and given error feedback, this in order to probe the processes underlying automation of the skill.

 Each block, composed of an instruction period of 4 sec when was displayed 5 numbers (eg. 1-4-2-3-1) representing in reading order the sequence of fingers to be pressed, followed by an execution period indicated by a green cross.
-Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses before being instructed to stop and rest by displaying a red cross.
+Subject had to perform 5 times the sequence, or a maximum of 5x5=25 key-presses, before being instructed to stop and rest by displaying a red cross.

-Rest duration was variable and set to synchronize the beginning of each block with the same slice in the volume being acquired to allow study of dynamics as further described.

 Ordering of the sequences in blocks was chosen to include all possible successive pairs of the sequences using De Bruijn cycles [@aguirre_bruijn_2011] allowing unbiased analysis of dynamics described below.
-Given 4 sequences, a 2-length De Bruijn cycle would contains 16 blocks, repeated twice to give 8 repetitions of each of the 4 sequences which amounts to 32 blocks.
+Given 4 sequences, a 2-length De Bruijn cycle would repeat each 4 times giving 16 blocks.

-Each subject performed the task twice in scans separated by few minutes to allow rest and enable study of cross-scans pattern stability using classification generalization.
+This cycle was repeated twice in each of 2 scans separated by few minutes, giving 4 groups of 16 practice blocks or a total of 64 blocks.

 ### Scan acquisition